 Sep 24 21:12:15 gw gw.example.com nginx: 2016/09/24 21:12:15 [error] 24339#100138: *6627 upstream prematurely closed connection while reading response header from upstream, client: 192.0.2.3, server: , request: "GET /vpn_openvpn_server.php?act=edit&id=0 HTTP/1.1", upstream: "fastcgi://unix:/var/run/php-fpm.socket:", host: "gw.example.com" Sep 24 21:12:15 gw kernel: pid 19542 (php-fpm), uid 0: exited on signal 11 (core dumped)

 #6 Updated by Renato Botelho over 3 years ago

 - Status changed from Confirmed to Feedback

 - Target version set to 2.3.2-p1

 - % Done changed from 0 to 100

 A fix was committed in FreeBSD and now imported to our repo.
 Next round of snapshots should be fixed

-#9 Updated by Kill Bill almost 3 years ago
+#9 Updated by Kill Bill over 3 years ago

 As a follow up - it appears that after openvpn_resync_all(), nothing else below that function call could run from the /etc/rc.bootup script -- since almost everything is plopped into that one script that crashed php-cgi.